Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - What evidence is there to suggest this is not a homophobic, biphobic transphobic hate crime?

-If satisfied that there is sufficient evidence to prove that the offence is aggravated in by hostility on the grounds of sexual orientation or transgender identity, prosecutors should make it clear to the defence and to the court at the earliest opportunity that they intend to so advise the court for sentencing purposes by using CMS letters to this effect.
+If satisfied that there is sufficient evidence to prove that the offence is aggravated in by hostility on the grounds of sexual orientation or being transgender , prosecutors should make it clear to the defence and to the court at the earliest opportunity that they intend to so advise the court for sentencing purposes.
+In Crown Court cases, letters should be sent to the defence and the court to advise them when the prosecution intend to apply for a sentence uplift under s.146 Criminal Justice Act 2003.
+These letters should set out the evidential grounds on which the application will be based.

 S146 Criminal Justice Act 2003